Rooms of Dictatorship

 Villa 31: The Home of Albanian Dictator Enver Hoxha

-The simple three-storey villa known as Villa 31 was the home of Albanian dictator Enver Hoxha for decades.
-Even after his death in 1985, his wife continued to reside here for several years.
-When I photographed Villa 31 in 2017, the furnishings remained largely intact since the Hoxha family left the villa in the early 1990s.
+The modest three-storey building known as Villa 31 was for decades the home of Albanian dictator Enver Hoxha.
+Even after his death in 1985, his wife continued to live there for several more years.
+When I photographed Villa 31 in 2017, the interior remained largely unchanged from when the Hoxha family left the house in the early 1990s.

-I felt a compelling need to capture these photographs to preserve the interiors, as relocating the items to a museum would strip away the unique atmosphere of the space.
-The energy of the past enveloped me, creating an intense and eerie experience.
+I felt a strong need to take these photographs in order to preserve the interiors—moving the objects to a museum would have destroyed the unique atmosphere of the place.
+The energy of the past enveloped me, creating an intense and unsettling experience.

-During my 30 years photographing in Albania, I have encountered and even gotten to know many descendants of the country’s former communist elite.
-I have also experienced the country’s transition from its first days of democracy until today.
-These views have come from the outside and have allowed me a different perspective from someone who grew up in the regime or who experienced the before and after firsthand.
+Over the 30 years I have spent photographing in Albania, I have met and even come to know many descendants of the country’s former communist elite.
+I have also witnessed Albania’s transformation from the first days of democracy to the present.
+My perspective has always been that of an outsider—one quite different from someone who grew up under the regime or experienced the before and after firsthand.

-Behind the colourful and stylish, for the time, interior, lies a darkness due to the people that lived there- a darkness that makes me shudder.
-I also recalled that the villa was temporarily used for official dinners with foreign politicians with no changes made to the interior, an example how the memory of the Hoxha family, was dealt with.
+Behind the colorful and—by the standards of the time—stylish interior lies a darkness stemming from the people who once lived there—a darkness that still sends shivers down my spine.
+I also recalled that the villa was, at times, used for official dinners with foreign politicians without any changes being made to the interior—a telling example of how the legacy of the Hoxha family was dealt with.

-My unease increased when in 2010, I met former dictator Enver Hoxha’s wife, Nexhmije Hoxha and took her portrait.
-The picture I took went down in Albanian history as I was the first to capture her true character and the dark story she was a protagonist.
-This woman, even after communism fell, was portrayed in the media as a nice old lady who was able to perfectly explain, justify, and even excuse her part in the murderous tyranny of her husband’s regime.
+My sense of unease deepened in 2010 when I met Enver Hoxha’s wife, Nexhmije Hoxha, and took her portrait.
+That image became part of Albanian history—I was the first to capture her true character and the dark story of which she was a central figure.
+Even after the fall of communism, this woman was often portrayed in the media as a sweet old lady, capable of calmly explaining, justifying, and even excusing her role in the murderous tyranny of her husband’s regime.

 Previous